siddharth-verma60/sidhantnagpal.github.io/_posts/2018-06-28-gsoc-week6and7.md

 The second phase of Coding Period has started.

-I started this phase working on `sympy.discrete.recurrence` module.
+I started this phase working on recurrence submodule under `discrete`.
 After having an initial discussion with [Kalevi](https://github.com/jksuom) regarding the functionality to be implemented, I did the proof-of-concept for the same on a remote branch.

 After the approach was finalized, the implementation was polished before opening the PR.
 The PR [#14816](https://github.com/sympy/sympy/pull/14816) also included documentation, doctests, and unit tests for the module.

 The method `linrec(coeffs, init, n)` takes coefficients, initial values and point of evaluation for the linear recurrence.
 Usage for a recurrence like `f(n) = f(n - 7) + f(n - 13) + f(n - 17)` (having order `17`) would be:

 ```python
 In []: coeffs, init = [0]*17, [1]*17
 In []: coeffs[7 - 1] = coeffs[13 - 1] = coeffs[17 - 1] = 1